IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 9. `sourceNamespace` is the namespace of the CatalogSource.
 10. (optional) `installMode` is the install mode of the operator, can be either `namespace` (OLM one namespace) or `cluster` (OLM all namespaces).
 The default value is `namespace`.
 Operator is deployed in `openshift-operators` namespace when InstallMode is set to `cluster`.
 11. (optional) `installPlanApproval` is the approval mode for emitted installplan.
 The default value is `Automatic`.
+12. (optional) `supportStatus` is the support status for services.
+(1) When SupportStatus is `continous`, operator is supported to be fresh deployed via OperandRequest from scratch.
+(2) When SupportStatus is `maintained`, operator is not supported to be fresh deployed via OperandRequest, only upgrade and deletion are allowed.
+The default value is `continous`

 ## OperandConfig Spec